 Restaurants currently purchasing this product as an ingredient for their menu.

 |Il Dandy||San Diego CA||609-373-5917|

 Recipes that include Castelfranco.
 One is easiest, three is harder.

-People have spotted Castelfranco using the Specialty Produce app for iPhone and Android.
+People have shared Castelfranco using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Sharer's comments : A little bitter but lovely paired with lemon, oil, and fresh garlic!

 Hudson Greens And Goods - Oxbow Publix MarketNear Napa, California, United States